 - option (int) The name of the option to set.
-Can be any of: SUBSCRIBE, UNSUB-SCRIBE, IDENTITY - optval (unicode string (unicode on py2, str on py3)) The value of the option to set. - encoding (str) The encoding to be used, default is utf8 address is the integer address of the libzmq socket or an FFI pointer to it.
+Can be any of: SUBSCRIBE, UNSUB-SCRIBE, IDENTITY - optval (unicode string (unicode on py2, str on py3)) The value of the option to set. - encoding (str) The encoding to be used, default is utf8 classmethod shadow(address)